 You’ll want to spending a good few days in London, as there’s certainly plenty to see, and getting to grips with the transport system is a necessity for achieving your goals.
-You’ll need at least a 4 day London itinerary to get the most out of your stay, so you’re definitely going to be using the Underground quite a lot.
+You’ll need at least a 4 day London itinerary to get the most out of your stay, though I’m also fond of this 3 day London itinerary, so you’re definitely going to be using the Underground quite a lot.
 But don’t worry!
 We shall conquer that uncertainty together!

 Let’s start with the basics!

 - 1 How to use the London Underground: Buying a ticket